 Dark Side spends build points from his or her starting build to put a card of that cost into an appropriate arena or Resource zone from hand and draws a card.
 (Example: 30-7=23 remaining build points.)
 Then the other player builds cards until his or her total build cost is greater.
-(Example: 5+2+2=9 • 7.)
+(Example: 5+2+2=9 > 7.)
 Each player continues to build more than the other, back and forth, until each player is done spending build points.
 Each one may reveal the last card he or she builds in setup and put it face-down in the build zone with build counters up to their remaining build points.
 Players may even overbuild their last card or let their remaining build points be wasted.
 The following restrictions apply during setup:

 - You can't build anything other than unit cards (Units aren't considered "deployed" in setup) and 1 Resource card. - Cards can't be put into the build zone until your last card built. - You can't use effects of any kind. - You can't move multi-arena units to another arena. - You can't put a version of a unique unit (p.4) on top of its stack if the new version has a lower build cost than the current top card or its type does not correspond to the arena the unit is in.
 Stack it underneath for 1 build point, instead.
-The stack is the cost of the top card +1 for each other card in the stack.